 Also included as part of the environment are antigens (whether non-specific or from a particular bacterium or virus) and cytokines/chemokines such as IL-2.
-These are all treated as continuous variables that are real valued in each microcompartment of the lattice.
-Treating molecules in solution as continuous variables is reasonable, as the concentrations of these molecules are high in comparison with cell numbers.
+These are all treated as continuous variables that are real-valued in each microcompartment of the lattice.
+Treating molecules in solution as continuous variables is reasonable as the concentrations of these molecules are high in comparison to cell numbers.

 Discrete agents in the model are assigned a set of states and rules.
-As an example, a CD4+ T cell can have one of three states: resting (and naive), activated, or effector.
+As an example, a CD4+ T cell can have one of four states: resting (and naïve), activated or effector.
 They also have a lifespan.
 For each state, rules are specified governing the interactions possible for that state.
-One such rule is the following (Fig. 6): if a mature DC encounters and binds a resting CD4+ T cell in one of eight neighboring microcompartments for 15 h (139), then the CD4+ T cell becomes activated with probability p.
-(Note: Because two T cells can occupy one microcompartment, this means that a single DC can bind up to 16 T cells at one time.)
-For each implementation of the rule, a number is drawn from a uniform distribution with range [0, 1], and when the chosen number is less than the parameter value, e.g. p = 0.25, then the event occurs.
-Otherwise, it does not.
-(This again illustrates the contrast between a deterministic versus ABM implementation of a probability rule.)
+One such rule is the following (see Fig. 6): If a mature DC (MDC) encounters and binds a resting CD4+ T cell in one of 8 neighboring microcompartments for 15 hours (136) then the CD4+ T cell becomes activated with probability p.
+(Note- since two T cells can occupy one microcompartment, this means that a single DC can bind up to 16 T cells at one time).
+For each implementation of the rule, a number is drawn from a uniform distribution with range [0, 1] and when the chosen number is less than the parameter value, e.g. p = 0.25, then the event occurs; otherwise, it does not.
+(This again illustrates the contrast between a deterministic vs. ABM implementation of a probability rule.)
 Predictions using different probabilities of activation can be generated, and the effect on the system can be examined using sensitivity analysis.
-Other rules account for the ability of DC dendrites to scan neighboring compartments for cognate T cells, allow a resting T cell to remain bound to a DC for 10-15 h while becoming activated, and allow a MDC to bind up to 16 T cells, as observed in microscopy studies (71, 63).
-The rules for APC-Tcell interactions in this model are flexible and can accommodate many different lines of experimental evidence regarding how these cells interact.
-The time step used for updating cell position was 2 min.
-Other time-dependent phenomena included lifespan of cells, duration of cell binding, and recruitment of new T cells through the HEV.
+Other rules account for the ability of DC dendrites to scan neighboring compartments for cognate T cells, allow a resting T cell to remain bound to a DC for 10-15 hours while becoming activated, and allow a mature DC to bind up to 16 T cells, as observed in microscopy studies (68, 60).
+The rules for APC-T cell interactions in this model are flexible and can accommodate many different lines of experimental evidence regarding how these cells interact.
+The time step used for updating cell position was 2 minutes.
+Other time-dependent phenomena included lifespan of cells, duration of cell binding, and recruitment of new T-cells via the HEV.

 Simulations of a number of different conditions were performed.
 The negative control depicts simulations in the absence of antigen.
-In this case, immature DCs and resting CD4+ T cells are present in homeostatic numbers (data not shown).
-Fig. 7A shows T cells and DCs in the LN at a single time point (approximately 42 h) of the simulation after the arrival of six MDCs from a site of infection.
+In this case immature DCs and resting $CD4^+$ T cells are present in homeostatic numbers (data not shown).
+Fig. 7A shows T cells and DCs in the LN at a single time point (approximately 42 hours) of the simulation after the arrival of six MDCs from a site of infection.
 What is evident for the first time using our model is a spatial organization to the dynamics of antigen presentation.
-For example, in Fig. 7A, clusters of DCs and T cells are seen.
-Such clusters are necessary for activation of T cells as well as for licensing of MDCs (63).
-As in the
+For example, in Fig. 7A clusters of DCs and T cells are seen.
+Such clusters are necessary for activation of T cells as well as licensing of mature DCs (60).
+As in the microscopy we observe that these clusters move and conjoin (M. Miller, personal communication).